Procure-to-pay (P2P) can almost be thought of as ‘the business of doing business.’

 Here’s how you can implement procure-to-pay automation into key P2P processes.

 P2P automation means working with an ERP or financial software to streamline workflows for the creation and approval of the purchase requisition.
 Once the approver receives notification in the financial software that a purchase requisition has been made, they simply review then approve or deny the request.

 2. Informed Vendor Selections

 P2P automation requires you to have a digital, centralized database of goods and services along with the vendors that supply them.
-Through an ERP or financial software, the automation enables real-time access to orders, delivery, pricing, and performance of vendors to make the vendor selection process easy and informed.
+Through an ERP or financial software, automation enables real-time access to orders, delivery, pricing, and performance of vendors to make the vendor selection process easy and informed.
 Notifications are sent immediately within the financial system for faster decisions.
-The whole process is tracked and visible so that anyone involved can see exactly where the process stands, which mitigates fraud.
+The whole process is tracked and visible so that anyone involved can see exactly where the process stands, which mitigates accounts payable fraud.

 3. Automated PO Workflows & Integrated Systems